Blackout-Technologies/btnexus-node-python/README.md

 sudo easy_install .
 ```

-If you are not `sudo` use the install.sh to install the modules to your home directory
+If you are not `sudo` and have no pip use the install.sh to install the modules to your home directory
 ```
 ./install.sh
 ```